heynemann/fakebook/README.md

 # Routes

-fakebook provides three routes: "/login", "/token" and "/me".
+fakebook provides three routes: "/oauth", "/token" and "/me".
 The flow is:

-* get a login code from "/login?redirect_uri=<your site>" using an URI that points to where you want to receive the code;
+* get an oauth code from "/oauth?redirect_uri=<your site>" using an URI that points to where you want to receive the code;
 * get an acess_token from "/token?code=<your code>";
 * get user details using the provided access token from "/me?access_token=<your access_token>".